MohsenAbrishami/stethoscope/README.md

 In this file, You can configure the following:

-- resources that should be monitored
+- resources that should be monitored.

 - storage driver and path to saving log files.

 - Thresholds Of resources.

-- Custom network URL for network connection monitor
+- Custom network URL for network connection monitor.

+- Set emails address to send notification emails.

 See the configuration below: